ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 momentum _in the direction_ of motion).
 This "barrel-roll" rotation is what causes curved trajectories, otherwise known as swerve or masse.
 (For more info on the cue-cueball interaction, see FIXME).
-On the other hand, my shot did not have any significant amount of $\omega_x$, so whatever small amount their was dissipated within perhaps 200ms, yielding an otherwise straight trajectory.
+On the other hand, my shot did not have any significant amount of $\omega_x$, so whatever small amount existed quickly dissipated within fractions of a section, yielding an otherwise straight trajectory.

 The takeaway is that $\omega_z(t)$ is decoupled from everything else, and evolves according to Eq.
 $\eqref{spinning_oz}$, which we dealt with Case 2.
 The only thing left to do is write down the